SapitoSucio/froggo-guides/docs/script_commands.md

 \***mesitemlink**(**<item_id\>**{,**<use_brackets\>**{,**<display_name\>**});

-Generates an itemlink string for an item and can be used with NPC's mes command.
+Generates an itemlink string for an item and can be used with NPC`s mes command.
-The NPC message will show the item's name which will be clickable and opens the item description client side.
+The NPC message will show the item`s name which will be clickable and opens the item description client side.

 By default **<use_brackets\>** is true which surrounds the link with brackets.
 Send false to disable.
 By default the link will be created with the name of the item stored in the item database, but in some cases it might be necessary to overwrite the **<display_name\>** with something else.